p8queiroz/galleryApp/README.md

 # galleryApp
-Project for learing Require.js and other important javascript libraries.
+Project for learning Require.js and other important javascript libraries.